 SoCalGas owns four natural gas storage facilities with a combined working gas capacity of 137 Bcf and 126 injection, withdrawal and observation wells that provide natural gas storage service.
-SoCalGas' and SDG&E's core customers, along with certain thirdparty market participants, are allocated a portion of SoCalGas' storage capacity.
+SoCalGas' and SDG&E's core customers, along with certain third-party market participants, are allocated a portion of SoCalGas' storage capacity.
 SoCalGas uses the remaining storage capacity for load balancing services for all customers.
 Natural gas withdrawn from storage is important to help maintain service reliability during peak demand periods, including consumer heating needs in the winter, as well as peak electric generation needs in the summer.
-The Aliso Canyon natural gas storage facility has a storage capacity.
+The Aliso Canyon natural gas storage facility has a storage capacity of 86 Bcf and, subject to the CPUC limitations described below, represents 63% of SoCalGas' natural gas storage capacity.
 SoCalGas discovered a natural gas leak at one of its wells at the Aliso Canyon natural gas storage facility in October 2015 and permanently sealed the well in February 2016.
-SoCalGas was subsequently authorized to make limited withdrawals and injections of natural gas at the Aliso Canyon natural gas for make limited by the CPUC to maintain up to 41.16 Bcf of working gas at the facility to help achieve reliability for the region as determined by the CPUC.
+SoCalGas was subsequently authorized to make limited withdrawals and injections of natural gas at the Aliso Canyon natural gas storage facility and, on an interim basis, has been directed by the CPUC to maintain up to 41.16 Bcf of working gas at the facility to help achieve reliability for the region as determined by the CPUC.
 To help maintain system reliability, the CPUC issued a protocol authorizing withdrawals of natural gas from the facility if available gas supply reaches defined thresholds for SoCalGas' system, or public health and safety is at risk, as determined by the protocol.
 We discuss the Leak in Note 16 of the Notes to Consolidated Financial Statements, in "Part I - Item 1A.
 Risk Factors" and in "Part II - Item 7.
 MD&A - Capital Resources and Liquidity - SoCalGas."